top of page

 How did you feel after joining THT?

-When I joined THT, I was really inspired by something CEO Suzuki said to me, "A call center contains all the essential elements of IT."
-That idea resonated with me.
-At the time, the company had only about 10 employees, so it was easy to see how the organization operated as a whole.
+When I joined THT, I was truly inspired by something CEO Suzuki said: "A call center contains all the essential elements of IT."
+That idea really resonated with me.
+At the time, the company had only about 10 employees, which made it easy to see how the organization operated as a whole.
 Employee opinions were quickly reflected in decisions, and I had the opportunity to gain experience in a wide variety of areas.

 How do you approach your work going forward?

 Currently, in addition to my role as an engineer, I focus on proposing mid- to long-term risk mitigation and improvement strategies for specific clients.
-Having developed strong skills in "communicating with machines," my next challenge is to enhance how I communicate with clients, especially when it comes to clearly explaining and presenting my proposals.
-This is an area I'm currently studying and actively working to improve.
+Having developed strong skills in "communicating with machines," my next challenge is to enhance my communication with clients, especially when it comes to clearly explaining and presenting my proposals.
+This is an area I am actively studying and working to improve.

 What do you mean by researching methods of expression?

-Specifically, I'm studying how to accurately convey my thoughts, understanding, and intentions, ensuring there are no discrepancies in definitions or interpretations through written materials and documentation.
-As I've progressed in my career, I find that people are less likely to point out areas for improvement, so I make a conscious effort to stay self-aware and regularly seek feedback from my supervisors and colleagues.
+Specifically, I'm studying how to accurately convey my thoughts, understanding, and intentions, making sure there are no discrepancies in definitions or interpretations through written materials and documentation.
+As I've progressed in my career, I've noticed that people are less likely to point out areas for improvement, so I make a conscious effort to stay self-aware and regularly seek feedback from my supervisors and colleagues.

 In addition to written communication, I also review recordings of discussions and meetings to reflect on my own speech and communication style, identifying areas where I can improve.

-Since I work closely with the client's on-site staff as part of a joint team, I place great importance on maintaining open communication and building a friendly, collaborative relationship.
+Since I work on-site staff as part of the client's team, I make it a priority to maintain open communication and build friendly, collaborative relationships while carrying out my tasks.

-Because I represent the client company when dealing with their customers and business partners (such as vendors), there are times when I need to manage complex and sensitive coordination tasks.
+Because I represent the client company when interacting with their customers and business partners (such as vendors), there are times when I need to handle complex and high-difficulty coordination tasks.

-I also often serve as a liaison between various stakeholders, so I operate under the mindset that "the longer I hold onto a task, the greater the delay."
-I aim to keep my response time as close to zero as possible.
+I also often act as a liaison between various stakeholders, so I operate with the mindset that "the longer I hold onto a task, the greater the delay."
+I consciously aim to keep my response time as close to zero as possible.

 While I make sure to have my own opinions, I avoid being overly attached to them.
-I try to stay open to new ideas and different perspectives, and always respect others' input to foster a cooperative working environment.
+I try to stay open to new ideas and perspectives, always respecting others' input to foster a cooperation and ensure smooth workflow.

 Finally, please share a message for those reading this!

-Our mission is to create new business value through the use of cloud services and digital technologies.
-To do that, I believe it is essential to continually strengthen our ability to propose ideas, communicate clearly, and express ourselves effectively.
-Staying up to date with the latest technologies and actively exploring new business areas is also key.
+Our mission is to create new business value through cloud services and digital technologies.
+To achieve this, it is essential to continually strengthen our ability to generate ideas, communicate clearly, and express ourselves effectively.
+Staying current with the latest technologies and actively exploring new business opportunities are equally important.

-Of course, mastering the latest technology and understanding industry trends is vital for solving client issues.
-But just as important is the ability to communicate those ideas smoothly and build trust with clients through strong communication and presentation skills.
+Mastering technology and understanding industry trends are crucial for solving client challenges, but just as vital is the ability to convey those ideas smoothly and build trust through strong communication and presentation skills.

-If this sounds a bit daunting, don't worry when I joined THT, I had zero experience in call centers or even in phone-related work.
-Everything I know, I've learned on the job.
-THT is a place where anyone can grow, no matter their starting point.
+If this sounds daunting, don't worry.
+When I joined THT, I had zero experience in call centers or phone-related work.
+I have learned everything through hands-on experience at THT.
+THT is a place where anyone can grow, regardless of their starting point.

 Mr. I' s dedication to continuous learning was truly inspiring.